sumaleee/ai-pacman/README.md

 ## My Work On This Project

-This project was completed as part of my Artificial Intelligence course.
+This project was completed as part of an Artificial Intelligence course.
 The original starter code and instructions were provided by the course instructor.

 I implemented methods in the following files: